-- 5.2.a Prior to or at the time of admission, each resident, and the resident's legal representative if any, shall be provided with a written admission agreement which describes the daily, weekly, or monthly rate to be charged, a description of the services that are covered in the rate, and all other applicable financial issues, including an explanation of the home's policy regarding discharge or transfer when a resident's financial status changes from privately paying to paying with SSI or ACCS benefits.
-This admission agreement shall specify at least how the following services will be provided, and what additional charges there will be, if any: all personal care services; nursing services; medication management; laundry; transportation; toiletries; and any additional services provided under ACCS or a Medicaid Waiver program.
+- (a) Prior to or at the time of admission, each resident, and the resident's legal representative, if any, shall be provided with a written admission agreement which describes the daily, weekly, or monthly rate to be charged, a description of the services that are covered in the rate, and all other applicable financial issues, including an explanation of the home's policy regarding discharge or transfer when a resident's financial status changes.
+This admission agreement shall specify at a minimum how the following services shall be provided, and what additional charges there shall be, if any: all personal care services; nursing services; medication management; laundry; transportation; toiletries; and any additional services provided.
 If applicable, the agreement must specify the amount and purpose of any deposit.
-This agreement must also specify the resident's transfer and discharge rights, including provisions for refunds, and must include a description of the home's personal needs allowance policy. - (1) In addition to general resident agreement requirements, agreements for all ACCS participants shall include: the ACCS services, the specific room and board rate, the amount of personal needs allowance and the provider's agreement to accept room and board and Medicaid as sole payment. - (2) No home may require that a resident purchase optional services as a condition of serving the resident in the ACCS program.
-Medicaid regulations prohibit homes from requiring deposits for ACCS covered services. - (3) The admission agreement shall inform the resident whether the home will accept SSI or ACCS payments and allow a privately-paying resident to continue residing in the home when the resident is no longer able to continue privately paying the home's periodic rate.
-Alternatively, the admission agreement shall inform the resident that the home is not required to accept SSI or ACCS payments, that the home reserves the right to make this decision on a case-by-case basis, and that the resident may be transferred or discharged from the home in the event that the resident's financial status changes and the resident is no longer able to continue privately paying the home's periodic rate.
+This agreement must also specify the resident's transfer and discharge rights, including provisions for refunds. - (b) On admission, the home must determine if the resident has any form of advance directive and explain the resident's right to formulate, or not to formulate, an advance directive. - (c) Any change of rate or services shall be preceded by a thirty (30) day written notice to the resident and the resident's legal representative, if any. - (d) On admission each resident shall be accompanied by a physician's statement, which shall include a diagnosis and a statement that the person is terminally ill.